Mami (hip-hop)

-In hip hop, the term mami refers to an attractive Latina woman, typically of Puerto Rican or Dominican descent.
-There is also the emergence of the mami video vixen, who is the glamorized, hyper-sexualized version of an attractive Latina woman that is seen in rap videos.
+In hip hop music, the term mami refers to an attractive Latina woman, typically of Puerto Rican or Dominican descent.
+There is also the emergence of the mami video vixen, who is the glamorized, hypersexual stereotype of an attractive Latina woman that is seen in rap videos.
 The image of mami that is the most popular in rap culture is the butta pecan mami, a term coined by Raquel Z. Rivera, which refers to a Latina woman who has light golden colored skin and "good" (European-type) hair.

-The mami shares qualities with the hyper-sexualized black woman, but her skin color and hair type put her in a higher position in the Eurocentric desired hierarchy.
+The mami shares qualities with the hypersexual stereotype of black women, but her skin color and hair type put her in a higher position in the Eurocentric desired hierarchy.
 The mami that appears in mainstream rappers videos are specifically referred to by origin, which was generally Puerto Rican (but now also refers to women of Dominican descent), when the mami fetish of the 1990s took off.
 The term mami is not only used in hip hop but in general conversation by the general population.
 The dictionary maintained by the Academy of Puerto Rican Spanish (Academia Puertorriqueña de la Lengua Española) states that the term is used to refer to one's mother, one's girlfriend or concubine, a beautiful woman, or even to a young girl.